ryan-mcclue/unsw/comp9032/wk4/week4.md

 Pullup/down refer to when pin is disconnected from input.
-When using GPIO input, consider pull-up/down resistor Although enabling internal resistors, must look at board schematic as external resistors might overrule
+When using GPIO input, consider pull-up/down resistor
+IMPORTANT: Although enabling internal resistors, must look at board schematic as external resistors might overrule

 Button debouncing in hardware with NAND latch or in software with counter?